DETAILED ACTION

 One of ordinary skill would have been motivated to include displaying the results differently based on the on/off state of the voice guidance function, in order to provide more appropriate information to a user based on the current state of the device.

-REGARDING CLAIM 7, CHA in view of MINGOT discloses the display device according to claim 1, wherein the control unit is configured to output a recommended query that expand a target range of the voice results through the voice feedback (CHA Fig. 9 – “Can I see the details of the third one?”, “Next Page”;”; Par 116 – “Further, when the list of the contents, searched for in response to the user voice to search content, is outputted, the controller 150 may output at least one of voice command guide to execute a specific content included in the content list, and voice command guide to output details of the specific content.
+REGARDING CLAIM 7, CHA in view of KLEIN and MINGOT discloses the display device according to claim 1, wherein the control device is configured to output a recommended query that expands a target range of the voice results through the voice feedback (CHA Fig. 9 – “Can I see the details of the third one?”, “Next Page”;”; Par 116 – “Further, when the list of the contents, searched for in response to the user voice to search content, is outputted, the controller 150 may output at least one of voice command guide to execute a specific content included in the content list, and voice command guide to output details of the specific content.
 The “details” may include at least one of a name of the content, broadcasting time, cast, theme, channel number that provides the content, and channel name.”; Par 118 – “In one exemplary embodiment, the controller 150 may output voice command guide about information on the user voices which can be used for executing a specific broadcast program on the list of the broadcast programs scheduled to be broadcasted today, or for outputting details of a specific broadcast program such as, for example, “The third one,” or “Can I see the details of the third one?””; Par 273 – “The controller 330 may transmit information about user voices applicable for the application executed on the display apparatus 100, such as, for example, “home page,” “favorites,” “refresh,” “open new page,” “close current page,” “backward,” “forward,” or “end.””).

-REGARDING CLAIM 8, CHA in view of MINGOT discloses the display device according to claim 7, wherein the control unit is configured to execute an object of the voice results in order (Fig. 9 – “ “1” Title 1; “2” Title 2; “3” Title 3 … “6” Title 6”; Par 277 – “Referring to FIGS. 8A to 8C, when the user utters “What is on TV today?”, the controller 150 may output a list 430 of broadcast programs to be broadcasted today as the system response, based on the response information received from the second server 300.
+REGARDING CLAIM 8, CHA in view of KLEIN and MINGOT discloses the display device according to claim 7, wherein the control device is configured to execute an object of the voice results in order (Fig. 9 – “ “1” Title 1; “2” Title 2; “3” Title 3 … “6” Title 6”; Par 277 – “Referring to FIGS. 8A to 8C, when the user utters “What is on TV today?”, the controller 150 may output a list 430 of broadcast programs to be broadcasted today as the system response, based on the response information received from the second server 300.
 The controller 150 may then output voice command guide 440 representing the user voice applicable on the list 430 outputted as the system response.”) when acquiring a voice that utters the recommended query (CHA Par 57 – “Further, when the collected user voice is “The third one,” the display apparatus 100 may tune to a third broadcast program on the list outputted as the system response and output the same.”).

-REGARDING CLAIM 9, CHA in view of MINGOT discloses the display device according to claim 8, wherein the control unit is configured to execute the object at the time of utterance of the recommended query when a voice that utters the recommended query for selecting a specific object is acquired (CHA Par 257 – “Further, it is assumed that the user voice “What is on TV today?” is inputted, and the user voice “The third one” is inputted thereafter.
+REGARDING CLAIM 9, CHA in view of KLEIN and MINGOT discloses the display device according to claim 8, wherein the control device is configured to execute the object at a time of utterance of the recommended query when a voice that utters the recommended query for selecting a specific object is acquired (CHA Par 257 – “Further, it is assumed that the user voice “What is on TV today?” is inputted, and the user voice “The third one” is inputted thereafter.
 In the above example, when the controller 330 determines that the user voice “The third one” does not correspond to the initial user utterance in the broadcast service domain, the controller 330 may determine the utterance intention of “The third one” based on the previously-received user voice “What is on TV today?””) while outputting the object of the voice results in order (CHA Par 258 – “More specifically, the controller 330 may determine that the utterance intention is to “request” “tuning” to “broadcast program” which is the “third one” on the list of the broadcast programs outputted from the display apparatus 100 in response to the previously-received user voice “What is on TV today?”
 Accordingly, the controller 330 may generate response information corresponding to the determined utterance intention and transmit the same to the display apparatus 100.
 That is, the controller 330 may transmit a control command, to tune to a broadcast program that is the third one on the list of broadcast programs outputted from the display apparatus 100, to the display apparatus 100, according to the determined utterance intention.”).

-MINGOT further discloses the method/system, wherein, when the voice guidance function for the voice results is set to be turned on, the control unit is configured to output movement of focus (MINGOT Col – “It is furthermore assumed that the user has requested the displaying of the voice help window so as to ascertain the functional features which can be accessed within the prevailing context, that is to say in the “Picture” menu.
+MINGOT further discloses the method/system, wherein, when the voice guidance function for the voice results is set to be turned on, the control device is configured to output movement of focus (MINGOT Col – “It is furthermore assumed that the user has requested the displaying of the voice help window so as to ascertain the functional features which can be accessed within the prevailing context, that is to say in the “Picture” menu.
 A voice help window 30, 31 is therefore displayed on the right part of the screen.
 Since the entire list of accessible functional features cannot be displayed at the same time in the window, this list scrolls through the window 31 in a loop as long as the user does not utter the words “stop scrolling” in which case, the window is frozen in the state which prevailed at that moment.
-When the window is in a frozen state, the words “Stop scrolling” of the list are replaced by “Scrolling of pages” which correspond to the words which the user must utter for scrolling to resume.”) based on a signal received from a remote control device in a page unit (MINGOT Col – “To access the various headings of the tree, the user can either proceed in a conventional manner by moving around within the window 60 with the help of particular “Up”, “Down” buttons and by selecting a particular line with the help of a button 7 (FIG. 1) of the remote control device, or use the voice control by uttering one of the key words corresponding to the title of the proposed headings.”; Col – “If the user wished to achieve the same result using the buttons of the remote control device, he would firstly have to press the button 8 (FIG. 1) making it possible to display the main menu 60 (FIG. 4) on the screen; he would then have to move around with the help of the “Up” and “Down” buttons so as to reach the “Zoom” line of the main menu, select this line by pressing the button 7, thereby causing the “Zoom” menu to be displayed, and finally choose the 16/9 format with the help of move and select buttons of the remote control device.”).
+When the window is in a frozen state, the words “Stop scrolling” of the list are replaced by “Scrolling of pages” which correspond to the words which the user must utter for scrolling to resume.”) based on a signal received from a remote control device in at least one page of a plurality of pages (MINGOT Col – “To access the various headings of the tree, the user can either proceed in a conventional manner by moving around within the window 60 with the help of particular “Up”, “Down” buttons and by selecting a particular line with the help of a button 7 (FIG. 1) of the remote control device, or use the voice control by uttering one of the key words corresponding to the title of the proposed headings.”; Col – “If the user wished to achieve the same result using the buttons of the remote control device, he would firstly have to press the button 8 (FIG. 1) making it possible to display the main menu 60 (FIG. 4) on the screen; he would then have to move around with the help of the “Up” and “Down” buttons so as to reach the “Zoom” line of the main menu, select this line by pressing the button 7, thereby causing the “Zoom” menu to be displayed, and finally choose the 16/9 format with the help of move and select buttons of the remote control device.”).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method/system of CHA to include output movement of focus based on a remote control device, as taught by MINGOT.